dhbai/Attention/README.md

 This repository provides the code used for training CNNs in the paper.
 Modify the parameters in the code to implement different attention mechanisms at different layers.

 ### Requirements
 This code is tested with Python 3 and a recent version of Pytorch.
-Please email me at 1029923844@qq.com if you have any feedback.Thank you!
+Please email me at 1029923844@qq.com if you have any feedback.
+Thank you!